An inexact PAM method for computing Wasserstein barycenter with unknown supports: Numerical experiments

 \section{Numerical experiments}

-In this section, we shall apply Algorithm \ref{BCD} for computing a Wasserstein barycenter in D2-clustering with unknown sparse finite supports, and compare its performance with that of the three-block B-ADMM in \cite{YeWWL17} on some synthetic and real data.
-First of all, we pay our attentions to the solution of subproblem \eqref{subprob1-Zw} in Algorithm \ref{BCD}.
+We shall apply iPAM (i.e., Algorithm \ref{BCD}) to computing a Wasserstein barycenter in D2-clustering with unknown sparse finite supports, and compare its performance with that of the three-block B-ADMM (BADMM for short) proposed in \cite{YeWWL17} on some synthetic and real data.
+Notice that one may apply the state-of-art solver of the LP to the subproblem \eqref{subprob1-Zw} without the proximal terms.
+So, we also compare the performance of iPAM with that of such an alternating minimization method (abbreviated as ALMLP), for which the very powerful commercial package Gurobi 9.0.3 \cite{Gurobi2020} (with an academic license) is used to solve the LP subproblems.
+Since Gurobi is using the interior point method to solve the LPs, the computation cost of its each step is $O((\sum_{t=1}^Nn_t+1+mN)^3)$.
+Before doing numerical tests, we take a closer look at the solution of subproblem \eqref{subprob1-Zw}.